Natural Language Decomposition and Interpretation of Complex Utterances: Related Work

 \section{Related Work}

 Past work has explored using command decomposition to break down complex tasks or requests into smaller subtasks that are easier to manage.
-The LaMDA model, for example, is capable of breaking down ``How to'' type queries into steps.\footnote{ \url{https://aitestkitchen.withgoogle.com}} However, generated steps are not tied to any actions or APIs, and are more in the form of a narrative rather than executable steps.
-Similarly, \citet{DBLP:conf/naacl/ZhangJKWR21} introduce the MSComplexTasks dataset, which constructs a tree of subtasks by identifying nodes from ``how-to'' articles on the web and inferring edges between them.
+The LaMDA model \cite{DBLP:journals/corr/abs-2201-08239}, for example, is capable of breaking down ``How to'' type queries into steps.
+However, generated steps are not tied to any actions or APIs, and are more in the form of a narrative rather than executable steps.

-\citet{DBLP:conf/naacl/KhotKRCS21}. propose a method to learn to decompose a question into sub-questions that can be answered by a neural factoid single-span QA model and a symbolic calculator.
-On the other hand, \citet{DBLP:journals/corr/abs-2210-02406} break a complex task down into simpler subtasks that can be delegated to a shared library of prompting-based LLMs dedicated to these sub-tasks. \citet{DBLP:journals/corr/abs-2209-15003} has explored decomposing an utterance using syntactic parse.
+\citet{DBLP:conf/naacl/KhotKRCS21} decompose a question into sub-questions that can be answered by a neural factoid single-span QA model and a symbolic calculator. \citet{DBLP:journals/corr/abs-2209-15003} decompose an utterance using a syntactic parse.
 However, not all utterances in our dataset would lend to such a style of decomposition, since all required actions might not align to a part of the parse.
+Recent work \cite{DBLP:journals/corr/abs-2303-06689} has also explored first generating an entire plan in NL and then generating a program. \citet{paranjape2023art} focus on using tools and python scripts to complete a given task such `Translate into Pig Latin'.
+Compared to such past work, the complex utterances in our case are decomposed into intermediate steps that are parsed into a sub-program in the target representation as opposed to generating Python programs.
+Additionally, these sub-programs are a part of the final program output and thus we care about the accuracy of intermediate steps as well.

-A related area of research involves grounding high-level tasks, expressed in natural language, to a chosen set of actionable steps that a robot could take \cite{sharma22sl3, DBLP:journals/corr/abs-2209-11302,ahn-etal-2022-do,huang-etal-2022-language}.
-However, these approaches assume a fixed inventory of low-level actions may not directly apply to setups with a larger number of APIs.
+A related area of research involves grounding high-level tasks, expressed in natural language, to a chosen set of actionable steps that a robot could take \cite{sharma22sl3, DBLP:journals/corr/abs-2209-11302,ahn-etal-2022-do,huang-etal-2022-language}. \citet{huang-etal-2022-language} propose a method to ground high-level tasks such as `make breakfast' to a set of actionable steps such as `open fridge'.
+Such work typically assumes a fixed inventory of low-level actions, and may not directly apply to setups like ours that additionally concerns with the interpretation of the steps into a rich target domain representation.